wp-plugins/sanitize-spanish-filenames/readme.txt

 No. The plugin does his job during file upload process, so it'll change only filenames for files being uploaded after plugin activation.

 == Changelog ==

+= 1.0.8 =

+* Added support for Hebrew (letters will be replaced, puntuation and ligatures will be removed). e.g. 'א' will be replaced by 'a', and 'װ' will be removed from the filename.
+* After running all character replacement filters, a last filter is applied to ensure that the filename only contains letters, numbers, underscores, dashes, and dots.
+Any other character will be removed from the filename.

 = 1.0.6 =